futuredapp/arkitekt/README.md

 When the templates are in place you can use them directly from GUI
 ![AS Example](extras/arkitekt_template_example.png)

-# About
+# License
+Arkitekt is available under the MIT license.
+See the [LICENSE file](LICENCE) for more information.

 Created with &#x2764; at Futured.
 Inspired by [Alfonz library](https://github.com/petrnohejl/Alfonz).
-Licence MIT.